 Constellation sees that these three trends — scale, visibility and data access — will spur adoption of global HR software solutions.
 Expect to see a retreat from burdensome, disparate HR systems.
 Adoption of global HR software will continue to quicken as HR leaders recognize the advantages of a truly global software solution.

 External Drivers of Global HR

 - Digital disruption creates winners and losers.
-The creation, implementation and operation of new best practices and business models, made possible by digital technologies, is top of mind to all CxOs.
-Constellation's research reveals that in digitally transformed industries, winners claim 40 percent to 70 percent more revenue and profit than in traditional industries, making it harder for latecomers to digital change to catch up.
+The creation, implementation and operation of new best practices and business models, made possible by digital technologies, is top of mind to all chief officers.
+Constellation's research reveals that in digitally transformed industries, winners claim 40 to 70 percent more revenue and profit than in traditional industries, making it harder for latecomers to digital change to catch up.
 As a consequence, the whole enterprise leadership team must be ready for transformation at a moment's notice.
-CxOs know they need fast, agile systems – including for Global HR management - to cope with the changes that lie ahead.
+Chief officers know they need fast, agile systems — including for global HR management — to cope with the changes that lie ahead.

 Other articles in this series:

 Watch the video: Global Challenges for HCM Professionals to learn more about how the globalization trend is driving the demand for global Human Resources (HR).